 Meltem Ballan, General Motors

-Meltem Ballan, a data scientist working on Connected Cars at General Motors, explains how data science is transforming the automotive industry.
+When we spoke to Meltem Ballan, she was a data scientist working on Connected Cars at General Motors (GM).
+In this episode, she explains how data science is transforming the automotive industry.

-Ballan brings multiple perspectives to her current work on Connected Cars—drawing on expertise in data science and neuroscience gained during her ever-changing career in academia, entrepreneurship and consulting.
+Ballan brought multiple perspectives to her work on Connected Cars—drawing on expertise in data science and neuroscience gained during her ever-changing career in academia, entrepreneurship and consulting.

 Ballan grew up in Turkey where it’s not unusual for women to pursue careers as scientists.
 In her youth, she was inspired by Mission Impossible TV shows where agents used futuristic technologies like fingerprint recognition and iris detection.
 She also loved cars.
 “Those were the things that I was really interested in.
 And I think my journey started from there,” she explained during a conversation with Stanford’s Margot Gerritsen, Stanford professor and host of the Women in Data Science podcast.